nmodhipallise/flask-oasschema/README.rst

       }
     }

 Notice the top level action names.
-Flask-JsonSchema supports one "path" level so that you can organize related schemas in one file.
+Flask-OASSchema supports one "path" level so that you can organize related schemas in one file.
 If you do not wish to use this feature you can simply use one schema per file and remove the second parameter to the ``@jsonschema.validate`` call.